riccardone/Evento/README.md

         // ....
     }
 ```
+# Previous releases
+Version 2.xx contains some breaking changes.
+If you are using the previous version 1.3.xx you can keep using it.
+There is a branch release-v1.3.8 that contains the latest changes.
+Migrating to the new 2.xx is not very difficult.
+I've just removed not relevant part of the library like the DomainEntry, CommandDispatcher, IBus.
+I also renamed IEvent and ICommand to Event and Command.
+I removed the asynch save method from the DomainRepository.
+I separated the base Infrastructure code from the concrete EventStoreDomainRepository in order to reference it from the projects without need to attach external dependencies.
+The only project that need to reference the Repository is the top level host process from where you inject the EventStoreDomainRepository in the app service.
+When I refactored some of my existing component with the new library it took one hour.

 # Thank You
 A big thank you to Greg Young and the EventStore team for giving us such a good database